syk-hub/yelp-nlp-sql-analysis/README.md

 3. Open the notebook in notebooks/, update DB password when prompted.
 4. Run pipeline with included samples or download the full Yelp dataset.

+Sample dataset is generated at the end of analysis_yelp_clean.ipynb

 ---

 ## Repo Structure